gumbernator/Artificial-Neural-Network/README.md

-# New improved python version is available
+# New improved python version is available!!!
 link : https://github.com/gumbernator/Multi-Layer-Perceptron
 # Artificial-Neural-Network
 ANN from scratch in C++